DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ### Data structures in R

-As was discussed in the video screencasts R has a number of different basic data structures (and more can be made or extended by programmers like you!).
-We need to start with the so-called *atomic* types that can be stored as vectors (remember R does not have an object to store scalars!).
-You can google them, but they are logical (Boolean), integer, real (double or floating point) , complex, string (or character) and raw.
-Let's think about a few of them:
+As was discussed in the datacamp video screencasts, R has a number of different basic data structures (and more can be made or extended by programmers like you!).
+We need to start with the so-called *atomic* types that can be stored as vectors.

+Question 7.
+What are the *atomic* types in `R`?

+-  logical (Boolean), integer, real (double or floating point) , complex, string (or character) and raw.

+Let's think about a few of these basic atomic types: